Definition

 • Reductions mandated within the sponsor’s funding announcement/solicitation.
 (Applicants should include the excerpt from the funding announcement or solicitation regarding F&A costs with the application materials when routing the proposal through the Division of Sponsored Programs.)

-• Reductions resulting from changes in our federally negotiated rate that results in an increased rate after a project begins.
+• Reductions resulting from changes in our federally negotiated rate that result in an increased rate after a project begins.

 • Reductions for projects that are solely for one of the following budget categories: travel, construction, equipment, or doctoral dissertation support.